microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/printershare-get.md

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

-In addition to the following permissions, the user or app's tenant must have an active Universal Print subscription and have a permission that grants [Get printer](printer-get.md) access.
+In addition to the following permissions, the user or app's tenant must have an active Universal Print subscription.

 |Permission type | Permissions (from least to most privileged) |
 |:---------------|:--------------------------------------------|